degustujacaistota/en/docs/_posts/2021-11-15-Chez_Nicholas.md

 <br />&ensp;&ensp;

 The second was also finely chopped, made with Black Angus beef and combined with green zebra tomato tartare.
-It came with crispy shitake mushrooms, grapefruit, gherkins, mustard and Cointreau liqueur.  _5&nbsp;[eggplants]._
+It came with shiitake mushrooms, grapefruit, gherkins, mustard and Cointreau liqueur.  _5&nbsp;[eggplants]._
 <center><div style="width:85%">
 <img src="{{site.img_url}}/assets/img/posts/Ni_beefTartare.jpg" alt="A portion of beef tartare, finely chopped arranged
 in the shape of a disc.
 A dark sauce is poured around it and the top of the tartare is garnished with a grapefruit fillet and slices of dark mushrooms."